ptarmiganlabs/butler-icon-upload/README.md

 If you download icons from some online source, you need to get a) a css file for the webfont, and b) the webfont file itself.

-### Download icons
+## Download icons

 [IcoMoon](https://icomoon.io/app/#/select) works great for getting the needed icon resources.
-It is basically a web app that wraps some of the most common icon sets in a nice web UI.
+It is basically a web app that wraps some of the most common icon sets in a web UI.
 Select the icons you want - let it be 5 or 500 - click download and you are done.
 The app also offers IcoMoon's own icon sets for purchase.

-IcoMoon is very easey to use, but let's take a look at how the hundreds of icons in Font Awesome can be downloaded:
+IcoMoon is very easy to use, but let's take a look at how the hundreds of icons in Font Awesome can be downloaded:

 1. Go to IcoMoon's [selection page](https://icomoon.io/app/#/select).
 2. Click the "Add Icons From Library" link.